alonronin/rn2021/README.md

 Also check out the blog post:
 https://medium.com/@alonronin/0-to-production-in-30-minutes-9716b89e0668

-And a detailed guide one k8s cluster setup: https://medium.com/@alonronin/setup-eks-cluster-with-pulumi-and-helm-bdba8fa5d419
+And a detailed guide on k8s cluster setup: https://medium.com/@alonronin/setup-eks-cluster-with-pulumi-and-helm-bdba8fa5d419

 This project was generated using [Nx](https://nx.dev).